 In the past decade or so, tree manufacturers began to experiment with a different technology called Polyethylene, or PE.
 Unlike flat PVC needles, PE needles are injection-molded into three-dimensional shapes using different pigmentation for greater color accuracy.

 Manufacturers added gradients of green and hints of brown to give more color and visual texture to PVC trees.
 They also developed different tree profiles to resemble real trees, with wired branches made more bendable for shaping.
 However, there are certain limits to what can be done with this material, as the needles remain flat and two-dimensional.

 PE trees, on the other hand, are crafted to mimic actual species of fir and spruce trees.
 Instead of having flat tips, PE trees showcase lush, long, and tapered needles that look and feel like real tree foliage.
 This lifelike characteristic helped make PE trees become the standard in Christmas tree technology and the tree of choice for decorators and designers.

 With proper care and storage, both types of tree can last between 5 and 10 years.
-PVC trees however are more prone to shedding or losing its needles compared to PE trees with molded tips.
+PVC trees, however, are more prone to shedding or losing its needles compared to PE trees with molded tips.
 Both materials have also been enhanced to be flame-retardant and free from pollen or any tree-related allergens.

+There is no difference when it comes to how much you can benefit from going with either type of material Christmas tree this season.
 Both PVC and PE artificial Christmas trees can serve as beautiful centerpieces for your home this holiday.
 Before purchasing a new tree, check your options and browse Tree Classics’ selection of quality PE and PVC artificial Christmas trees.